About Kootenay Family Place

 CARF accreditation is an objective and reliable verification that organizations such as Kootenay Family Place qualify for your confidence and support.
 The CARF accreditation process involves a detailed review and analysis of both an organization’s administrative operations—including financial practices—and its service delivery practices.
 All are “measured” against international standards of best practice.
 These standards emphasize services that are accessible, appropriate, based in the community, coordinated, culturally competent, evidence-based, individualized, outcomes-oriented, provided by a skilled and supported workforce, respectful of individual rights, strengths-based, supportive of partnership, child and family focused, treat all people with dignity, involve family and provider collaboration, and address child outcomes.

-Jim Fisher, Executive Director – Jim’s position is central to the organization, balancing the strategic and visionary role of the board with the operational and service role of the staff and programs.
+Sally Bojechko & Lynnene Lewis, Co-Executive Directors – Lynnene and Sally’s positions are central to the organization, balancing the strategic and visionary role of the board with the operational and service role of the staff and programs.

 Gina Camilleri, Director of Finance – The Director of Finance is responsible for the provision of financial management and for all programs of the Society.
-Gina is directly involved in the day to day operations of the finance department, dealing with a range of business management, budgeting, general administration and human resource services in the area of employee benefits and personnel data.
+Gina is directly involved in the day to day operations of the finance department, dealing with a range of business management, budgeting, human resource services, employee benefits and personnel data.